 The next section describes the constraints and ranges of the input.
 You should check this section to know the range of the input.

-It is guaranteed that will occur in exactly once.
+will occur in exactly once.

 This "sample" shows the first input test case.
 It is often useful to go through the sample to understand a challenge.

 6 arr size n = 6 (not passed, see function description parameters)